 Is there time for me to finish writing in the studio?:

 When we book sessions, we are estimating how long it will take to track the material you have written.
 Unless it is agreed upon before hand, we DO NOT factor in time for writing music or lyrics in the studio.
 Please have all music and lyrics fully written and well-rehearsed before your scheduled sessions.
 Of course there’s always room to experiment and try new things in the studio, but the main parts of your music should be ready to go.

 Do you do sound work for video?:

-Yes, although our work in this area is limited.
-We only work in audio, and do not do any video editing; please contact us for details.
-This service may be expanded in the future.
+Yes, but we only work in audio, and do not do any video editing.
+Please contact us for details.

 What happens if I am late to a session?:

 We often balance many different projects at once, and must keep a tight schedule for the studio.
 When we schedule a session start time, that is when we are at the studio, ready to work on your project.
 In other words, the clock starts when we are scheduled to start, not when you show up.
 Also, because we do usually keep such a tight schedule, if you arrive more than a couple minutes early, you might not be admitted into the studio yet.

 No, the studio is not available for rent.
 Dan and Matt are the only ones permitted to operate the equipment.